 - Systematic Theology colloquium

 - Two modern research languages in theology (normally French and German)

-A two hour written examination based upon one of the student’s two elective topic bibliographies
+- One of the student’s two elective topic bibliographies (two hours)

-An oral examination of one and a half to two hours (the viva voce) based upon the five written examinations.
+An oral examination follows the five written examinations.